stake-dao/contracts-monorepo/packages/strategies/SPEC.md

 **Process Flow:**

 1. Pending rewards accumulate in the Accountant
-2. When rewards reach the threshold (or fees are acceptable), a harvest operation is triggered
+2. A harvest operation is triggered
 3. Strategy claims rewards from external protocols
 4. Accountant distributes rewards to users based on their share of the vault

 **Technical Details:**

-- Implements dynamic harvest fee based on reward balance
 - Uses PendingRewards structure to track reward amounts
 - Separates fee-subject amounts from total reward amounts

 ### 3.2 Fee Structure

-The protocol implements a flexible fee structure with dynamic and fixed components.
+The protocol implements a flexible fee structure.

-#### 3.2.1 Harvest Fee (0-0.5%)
+#### 3.2.1 Harvest Fee (0.5%)

-The harvest fee varies dynamically based on the current rewards balance:

-**Calculation:**

-- If rewards are below the HARVEST_URGENCY_THRESHOLD, fee scales linearly from 0.5% to 0%
-- If rewards exceed the threshold, fee remains at 0%
-- If threshold is set to 0, maximum fee (0.5%) always applies

-**Purpose:**

-- Incentivizes timely harvesting when rewards accumulate
-- Reduces fees when harvesting is less urgent
+Fixed fee to all rewards to cover gas cost of the caller.

 #### 3.2.2 Protocol Fee (15%)